 DevOps has allowed businesses both small and large to become inherently more productive in their deployment and delivery, which, in today’s market of being able to innovate – and do so quickly – is irreplaceable.

 However, it encompasses a greater purpose; at its core, DevOps is a methodology.
-It’s a cultural solution to organising that is based on experimentation and innovation.
+How Diversity and Inclusion Drives Innovation and Growth is evident in its role as a cultural solution to organizing that is based on experimentation and innovation.

 Coming up with new solutions to problems is challenging, and is even more difficult without any fresh or new perspectives.
 Diversity and inclusion bring unique and versatile perspectives to a team, and, when focused on a clear goal, can be instrumental in fostering a strong workplace culture.